 In April 2016, the Company adopted the 2016 China Stock Appreciation Rights Plan (as amended, the "China SAR Plan") for its employees in China.
-For grants made prior to the IPO, the China SAR Plan included a service vesting condition and a performance vesting condition.
-The service vesting condition is generally over four years with 25% vesting on the one year anniversary of the award and the remainder vesting monthly over the next 36 months of the grantee's service to the Company.
-The performance vesting condition is defined as the Company's common stock being publicly traded (a qualifying liquidity event).
+These awards that are granted to new employees generally vest over four years with 25% vesting on the one year anniversary of the award and the remainder vesting monthly over the next 36 months of the grantee's service to the Company.
+Awards granted to existing employees generally vest quarterly over a period of four years, subject to the grantee's continued service to the Company.
 The China SAR Plan units are cash settled upon exercise and will be paid as a cash bonus equal to the difference between the strike price of the vested plan units and the fair market value of common stock at the end of each reporting period.

-For the years ended January 31, 2020, 2019 and 2018 the Company granted 5,975, 3,650 and 8,000 units of the China SAR Plan, respectively, at a weighted average strike price of \$129.89, \$74.92 and \$27.35 per share, respectively.
-During the years ended January 31, 2020, 2019 and 2018, upon the vesting of 4,958, 14,273 and 9,302 units, respectively, the total expense and liability related to China SAR was \$2.1 million, \$1.1 million and \$0.2 million, respectively.
-These amounts were recorded as part of the "Accrued compensation and benefits" on the Company's consolidated balance sheet.
-During the year ended January 31, 2020, the Company paid \$0.2 million in cash upon the exercise of 2,066 units.
-The Company did not recognize any compensation expense related to the China SAR Plan prior to October 18, 2017 because the Company had determined the performance conditions, with respect to the occurrence of a qualifying liquidity event, were not probable until the successful IPO.
+For the years ended January 31, 2021, 2020 and 2019 the Company granted 2,763, 5,975 and 3,650 units of the China SAR Plan, respectively, at a weighted average strike price of \$165.08, \$129.89 and \$74.92 per share, respectively.
+During the years ended January 31, 2021, 2020 and 2019, upon the vesting of 4,316, 4,958 and 14,273 units, respectively, the total expense and liability related to China SAR was \$2.6 million, \$2.1 million and \$1.1 million, respectively.
+These amounts were recorded as part of the "Accrued compensation and benefits" on the Company's consolidated balance sheet and recognized as bonus expense in the Company's consolidated statement of operations.
+During the year ended January 31, 2021, the Company paid \$1.5 million in cash upon the exercise of 6,997 units.